pl247/ai-monitor/README.md

 ### Future Features

-- Allow flags for NICs that you want to supress
+- Allow flags for NICs that you want to suppress
 - Help page with examples
 - Add flag to show individual and aggregate GPU power utilization
 - Add ability to display stats from several hosts all on one screen (distributed mode)